Compassionate. Smart. Experienced.

 During the divorce process, both parties involved are required to identify and value all of their marital assets and then to provide this information to each other and the court.
 Collecting this information can be difficult, particularly in situations where either person has many assets or owns a business.

-Each party is also required to list and disclose any non tangible assets they own such as bank accounts, retirements accounts, stock options, club memberships, trust interests, etc. Although with many of these assets the value is easily ascertained by viewing the account statement, many non tangible assets create interesting and complex valuation issues.
-Our firm has extensive experience in identifying and valuing all assets, including even the rarest of marital assets ranging from stock options, business interests and irrevocable trust interests to name a few.
+Each party is also required to list and disclose any nontangible assets they own, such as bank accounts, retirement accounts, stock options, club memberships, trust interests, etc. Although with many of these assets the value is easily ascertained by viewing the account statement, many nontangible assets create interesting and complex valuation issues.
+Our firm has extensive experience in identifying and valuing all assets, including even the rarest of marital assets ranging from stock options, business interests and irrevocable trust interests, to name a few.

-You and your spouse are also required to accurately list all the debt accumulated over the course of the marriage, as the Court will equitably divide any marital debt between the spouses.
+You and your spouse are also required to accurately list all the debts accumulated over the course of the marriage, as the court will equitably divide any marital debt between the spouses.
 A complete and accurate listing of any creditors and debt is required by Colorado law.

-In summation, there are often many valuation issues in a dissolution of marriage or legal separation action which require the expertise of an experienced family law attorney.
-Often times an experienced attorney can identify economic alternatives to establish fair and equitable values.
+In summation, there are often many valuation issues in a dissolution of marriage or legal separation action that require the expertise of an experienced family law attorney.
+Oftentimes, an experienced attorney can identify economic alternatives to establish fair and equitable values.
 And if a formal valuation is needed, we can work diligently to determine an appropriate valuation method and valuator.
-We pride ourselves in being able to achieve reasonable solutions to the valuation issues presented by any of our clients.
+We at Litvak Litvak Mehrtens and Carlton, P.C., pride ourselves in being able to achieve reasonable solutions to the valuation issues presented by any of our clients.